-“The hatred and lack of humanity seems to come from under a rock, so to speak, and it’s blatant and it’s overt,” she said.
+“The hatred and lack of humanity seem to come from under a rock, so to speak, and it’s blatant and it’s overt,” she said.

-The latest division comes following the nation’s first African American president and just before the first female vice president and first of color takes the oath of office Wednesday.
+The latest division comes following the nation’s first African American president and just before the first female vice president and first of color take the oath of office Wednesday.